The way forward

 Vaccines

-A global roadmap from the World Health Organization, US National Institute of Allergy and Infectious Diseases, and partners lays out next steps for accelerating STI vaccine development: from assessing needs; to defining preferred product characteristics; to developing, evaluating and licensing vaccines and carefully considering program rollout to ensure equitable access.
+A global roadmap from the World Health Organization, US National Institute of Allergy and Infectious Diseases, and partners lays out next steps for accelerating STI vaccine development.
+These steps include: assessing needs; defining preferred product characteristics; developing, evaluating and licensing vaccines; and considerations for ensuring equitable access during program rollout.

-Clinical trials suggest that use of the oral antibiotic doxycycline can reduce STIs when taken after sex (doxyPEP).
-But there is concern and ongoing research to evaluate its benefit over the potential of antimicrobial resistance.
+Researchers continue to explore prevention strategies like vaccines and preexposure prophylaxis to prevent STIs, but greater R&D investment is needed.
+Recent clinical trials suggest that use of the oral antibiotic doxycycline, among gay, bisexual, and other MSM, can reduce STIs when taken after condomless sex (doxyPEP).
+But little data is available on doxyPEP among women, and research to fill this gap is essential.
+There is also concern and ongoing research to evaluate its benefit over the potential of antimicrobial resistance.
 See slides, resources and watch a recording of AVAC’s webinar, Doxycycline for STI Prevention Evidence and Current Research, exploring these issues.

 Chlamydia